 the ingredients in bourbon pumpkin butter, labeled

-• Canned Pumpkin Puree – Be sure to use plain canned pumpkin, NOT pumpkin pie filling.
+• Fresh or Canned Pumpkin Puree – Be sure to use plain pumpkin puree, NOT pumpkin pie filling.

 • Pumpkin Pie Spice

-• Ground Cinnamon – I like to add a cinnamon stick as well, but this is optionall.
+• Ground Cinnamon – I like to add a cinnamon stick as well, but this is optional.

 • Vanilla Extract